-\subsubsection{Oplax limits of \((\infty, 1)\)-categories}
+\subsection{Oplax limits of \((\infty, 1)\)-categories}

 \emph{Oplax limits} are special \((\infty, 2)\)-categorical limits and analogous to oplax limits in \(2\)-category theory \parencite{street1976limits,kelly1989elementary,johnson2021categories}.
-Oplax limits indexed over \((\infty, 1)\)-categories are studied by \textcite{gepner2017lax} and generalized to arbitrary indexing \((\infty, 2)\)-categories by \textcite{gagna2020fibrations-arxiv}.
-In this paper, we show some results on oplax limits.
-All of them are consequences of results in the literature, but it is worth stating them explicitly.
+Oplax limits indexed over \((\infty, 1)\)-categories are studied by Gepner, Haugseng, and Nikolaus \parencite{gepner2017lax} and generalized to arbitrary indexing \((\infty, 2)\)-categories by Gagna, Harpaz, and Lanari \parencite{gagna2020fibrations-arxiv}.

-We show that the oplax limit of a diagram of \(\infty\)-logoses and lex, accessible functors is an \(\infty\)-logos (\cref{prop:logos-accessible-oplax-limit}).
-This is analogous to the classical result of \textcite{wraith1974artin} on oplax limits of (elementary) logoses and generalizes the result of \textcite[Proposition 6.3.2.3]{lurie2009higher} on limits of \(\infty\)-logoses.
+Oplax limits of \(\infty\)-logoses are of our interest.
+Wraith \parencite{wraith1974artin} shows that the oplax limit of a diagram of (elementary) logoses and lex functors is a logos.
+Lurie \parencite[Proposition 6.3.2.3]{lurie2009higher} shows that the conical limit of a diagram of \(\infty\)-logoses is an \(\infty\)-logos.

-The oplax limit of a diagram classifies \emph{oplax natural transformations} from a constant diagram to the given diagram.
-It is known \parencite[Theorem 3.8.1]{lurie2009goodwillie} that natural transformations between diagrams of \((\infty ,1)\)-categories correspond to fibred functors between the \((\infty, 2)\)-categories of elements of the diagrams.
-We show that oplax natural transformations between diagrams of \((\infty, 1)\)-categories correspond to arbitrary functors between the \((\infty, 2)\)-categories of elements (\cref{prop:oplax-univalence}).
-Some special cases of this result have already been proved: \textcite[Theorem E]{haugseng2021mate-arxiv} show the case when the diagrams are indexed over an \((\infty ,1)\)-category; \textcite[Corollary 4.4.3]{gagna2020fibrations-arxiv} show the case when the domain is constant on the point.
+The oplax limit of a diagram classifies \emph{oplax natural transformations} from a constant diagram to the given diagram just as a (conical) limit classifies natural transformations from a constant diagram.
+It is known \parencite[Theorem 3.8.1]{lurie2009goodwillie} that natural transformations between diagrams of \((\infty ,1)\)-categories correspond to fibered functors between the \((\infty, 2)\)-categories of elements of the diagrams.
+Oplax natural transformations between diagrams of \((\infty, 1)\)-categories are to correspond to not necessarily fibered functors between the \((\infty, 2)\)-categories of elements.
+Some special cases of this have already been proved: Haugseng et al.\@ \parencite[Theorem E]{haugseng2021mate-arxiv} show the case when the diagrams are indexed over an \((\infty ,1)\)-category; Gagna, Harpaz, and Lanari \parencite[Corollary 4.4.3]{gagna2020fibrations-arxiv} show the case when the domain is constant on the point.